ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 ## Step 2: Authenticating Microsoft Teams account with Azure Logic App

-1. First navigate to the resource group that containes your deployment and find the resource titled **"msftTeamsConnectionAuth"**.
+1. Navigate to the resource group that contains your deployment and find the resource titled **"msftTeamsConnectionAuth"**.
 Click on it and navigate to its **"Edit API connection"** option from the sidebar.

 ![connection_image](./images/editapiconnections.jpg)

-2. In the window there will be a button titled **"Authorize"**, click on it and it will open up Microsoft sign in page.
+2. In the window there will be a button titled **"Authorize"**, click on it and it will open up the Microsoft sign in page.
 Enter the teams account credentials and it will authorize you to your teams account.

 ![authorize_image](./images/authorize.jpg)

 3. Click on **"Save"** to save the authorization information and navigate to resource group.

 4. Now click on the deployed logic app, the default name of which is **"TeamsNotify"**.
 Click on the option **"Logic app designer"** from the side bar under heading **"Development tools"**.
-This will open a visual editor, if there was problem connecting to teams then it will display connection error.
+This will open a visual editor, if there was problem connecting to teams then it will display a connection error.
 In that case, refer back to step 1.

 ![designer_image](./images/logicappdesigner1.jpg)

-5. Next if the connection is successful, click on **switch** button thats in the designer panel.
+5. If the connection is successful, click on **switch** button thats in the designer panel.
 It will open 6 different cases, click on a case and you will see a box labeled **"Post a message (V3)"**, click on that.
-Next to select **"Team"** and **"Channel"**, click on the cross button at the right side of these two field to open up drop down menu for available Team and Channel in Teams account.
-If you cant see your "Team" and "Channel", goto step 1, there might be problem with authentication.
+Next to select **"Team"** and **"Channel"**, click on the **cross** button at the right side of these two fields to open up drop down menu for available Team and Channel in Teams account.
+If you cant see your **Team** and **Channel**, goto step 1, there might be problem with authentication.
 Do this for all 6 cases.

 ![designer_image](./images/logicappdesigner2.jpg)